martinbagic/Introgression-detection/README.md

 }
 ```

-We can find the best fitting parameters using BaumWelsch training.
+We can find the best fitting parameters using Baum–Welch training.
 Here is how you use it: - note you can try to ommit the weights and mutrates arguments.
 Since this is simulated data the mutation is constant across the genome and we can asses the entire genome.
 Also notice how the parameters approach the parameters the data was generated from (jubii).

 ```note
 > hmmix train  -obs=obs.txt -weights=weights.bed -mutrates=mutrates.bed -param=Initialguesses.json -out=trained.json